Evaluation Results

 dataclass

-Base class for fields within Results
+Base class for field containers within Results objects.

-class serves as a foundation for defining the various data
+The ResultField class serves as a foundation for defining the various data

-fields that can be stored within Results
+fields that can be stored within Results objects.

 These fields typically hold multi-dimensional numerical data, such as